gradle/gradle/design-docs/custom-ivy-status.md

         }
     }

+Out-of-scope for this story is to deal with changes to the rule logic and caching.
+This is dealt with by the next story.
+Implementation-wise, this means it is sufficient for this story to execute the meta-data rules where they currently are (in the ExternalResourceResolver) and to store the result in the cache.

 ### User visible changes

 Add a "changing" property to `ComponentMetadataDetails`.

 ### Test coverage

-* Add a "changing" rule and verify that the module is treated as changing (cf. the existing concept of changing dependency).
+* Add a rule that forces a static component to changing and verify that the component is treated as changing (cf. the existing concept of changing dependency).
+    * Verify that the `changing` flag defaults to `false`.
+    * While not expired, no HTTP requests are made.
+    * When expired, HTTP requests are made to verify the component meta-data and artifacts have changed, and artifacts downloaded if they have changed.
+* Add a rule that forces a changing component to not changing and verify that the component is treated as static.
+    * Verify that the `changing` flag defaults to `true`.
+    * No further HTTP requests are made until run with `--refresh-dependencies`.
+* Verify that `details.changing` is initialized to true for:
+    * Dependency declaration with `changing` flag set to `true`
+    * Maven snapshots.
-* Verify that `details.changing` is initialized correctly for a module that results from resolving a changing dependency.
+* Verify that `details.changing` is initialized to false for:
+    * Static dependency
+    * Dynamic dependency (that is, the dependency may refer to different components over time, but the components themselves do not change)

+## GRADLE-2903 - Component metadata respects changes to metadata rule implementation

+It should be possible to change the implementation of a metadata rule and have those changes reflected in the meta-data components, regardless of whether the component is cached or not, as if the rule is evaluated on each resolution (and this is certainly one possible implementation).

+### Implementation

+TBD

+### Test coverage

+TBD

 ## Consume a "latest" version of an Ivy module with custom status that exists in multiple Ivy repositories